 6.6 Dealing With CTE Losses in WFC3 UVIS Images

-There are many ways of dealing with imperfect charge-transfer efficiency in WFC3/UVIS images.
-The White Paper by MacKenty and Smith (2012), provides a detailed discussion of the many issues and trade-offs.
-Here, we give an overview of their conclusions.
+There are several ways of dealing with imperfect charge-transfer efficiency in WFC3/UVIS images.
+Sections 7 and 8 of WFC3 ISR 2021-09 provide a detailed discussion of the many issues and trade-offs.
+Here, we give an overview.

 The best way to deal with CTE losses is by minimizing them in the first place.
-Neither the reconstruction algorithm nor the empirical correction is perfect, so minimizing the need for these corrections is the best way to combat CTE losses.
-This can be done in several ways.
-The easiest method is to place the source close to the readout register, thereby minimizing the number of readout transfers during which CTE losses occur.
-This is, of course, possible only for fields-of-interest that are relatively small.
+Neither the reconstruction algorithm nor the empirical correction is perfect, so minimizing the need for these corrections is the first line of defense in reducing CTE losses.
+The easiest way is to do so is to place the source close to the readout register, thereby minimizing the number of readout transfers during which CTE losses can occur.
+Of course, this is only possible for fields-of-interest that are relatively small.

-For exposures that were treated with POST-FLASH to raise the background level for CTE loss mitigation, the background noise is naturally increased and the signal to noise ratio of the science targets correspondingly lowered.
-While long exposures should always be broken up into dithered sub-exposures to improve PSF sampling and remove detector artifacts and cosmic rays, exposures requiring POST-FLASH should be broken into fewer, longer sub-exposures if possible.
-This way, the POST-FLASH induced signal to noise reduction will be alleviated as the science source signal increases linearly with exposure time, while the background noise is kept constant at approximately 12 electrons per pixel through a suitable choice of added POST-FLASH background.
 Once CTE losses have been minimized in a data set, it will still likely be important to correct the observations for whatever losses have occurred, or at the very least obtain an estimate of how the readout process may have degraded the original image.
-One can use either the pixel-based correction for general scenes of point and extended sources ( Section 6.4) or the empirical formula correction (see Section 6.5) for point sources.
+One can use either the pixel-based correction for general scenes of point and extended sources (Section 6.4) or the empirical formula correction (see Section 6.5) for point sources.

 WFC3 Data Handbook